bhk/irk/incremental.md

 Given a dependency graph, there are two common approaches to assessing the need for recomputation of a cell:

- * *Notifications*: One approach is to consider a leaf cell *dirty* if any writes to it (potential changes) have occcured since the last (re-)evaluation.
-If the system is aware of writes as they happen, it can maintain a dirty bit for each leaf cell.
-If the leafs are all files in a file system that tracks modification times, those timestamps can be used to detect this "dirty" state when re-evaluation is performed.
+ * *Notifications*: One approach is to consider a input cell *dirty* if any potential changes (e.g. writes) have occcured since the last (re-)evaluation.
+If the system is aware of changes as they happen, it can maintain a dirty bit for each input cell.
+If the inputs are all files in a file system that tracks modification times, those timestamps can be used to detect this "dirty" state when re-evaluation is performed.
 On re-evaluation, the system will recompute every function cell that depends (transitively) on a dirty cell.

-   [GNU make diverges from this strategy in that it does not necessarily re-evaluate all nodes that transitively depend on dirty leaf nodes.
-In Make terminology: a rule's command will be issued when its inputs are newer than its output file.
-We might have some rule whose "grandparent" dependency has changed, but whose "parent" (immediate) dependency has not changed.
-This will occur only if the parent rule's command did not update the output file (even though it was invoked).
-This appears to be an un-useful, pathological case, so we leave this approach outside of the design landscape we're surveying.]

- * *Equality Testing*: Another approach is to record the value of each leaf cell and function, or a strong hash of the value.
+ * *Equality Testing*: Another approach is to record the value of each cell, or a strong hash of the value.
 On re-evaluation, a cell's current value is compared with its previous value (perhaps employing hashes) to determine whether it has changed.
 On re-evaluation, a function cell will be recomputed when one or more of its *immediate* dependencies has changed.
 This will allow us to avoid unnecessary recomputation if we process the nodes in a bottom-up fashion (visiting the dependencies of a node before the node itself).
 [In [BSalC], the set of previous values is called a "trace" and the term "early cutoff" refers to avoiding of re-calculation of nodes whose transitive dependencies have changed, but whose immediate dependencies have not.]

 #### Note: Result Caching